 - Don’t Skimp on the Oil.
 While it’s tempting to cut out the oil to save a few calories, you need it for the sweet potatoes to roast properly without burning.

 - Roast at 400 degrees F. After testing a few different oven temperatures, I found 400 degrees F to be the sweet spot for making fries that crisped nicely without burning.

 While coating sweet potato fries with cornstarch or panko breadcrumbs are two popular methods for crispy fries, I don’t think they’re the best.

 - Cornstarch.
 This is the most common method I’ve seen for making crispy fries.
 I’m just not into it.
 Cornstarch is messy.
 The fries never seem to coat evenly.
 It works (kind of) but not well enough to be worth the effort.

 - Panko.
 I prefer it for vegetables that are naturally soft and have a high water content like Zucchini Fries.
 It’s not necessary for starchy vegetables like potatoes and sweet potatoes, which have the potential to crisp on their own.

 How to Make Sweet Potato Fries from Scratch

 - Seasonings.
 I used a combination of curry powder, salt, pepper, garlic powder, and cayenne pepper.
 It was the ideal mix of heat and sweet.
-You can use your favorite fry seasonings instead, or check out some of my other suggestions in the “Sweet Potato Fries Seasoning Options” section below.

 - Whisk the egg whites until foamy.